MusicPlayerDaemon/website/content/clients/index.md

 [MPDCtrl](https://github.com/torum/MPDCtrl) - A client app for Windows desktop.

-[mpdevil](https://github.com/SoongNoonien/mpdevil) - A small GTK+ MPD client written in python

 [Persephone](https://persephone.fm) - A modern, native client for macOS

+[Plattenalbum](https://github.com/SoongNoonien/plattenalbum) - A small GTK4/libadwaita MPD client written in python

 [Quimup](https://sourceforge.net/projects/quimup/) - QUIMUP is a client for the music player daemon (MPD) written in C++ and QT3 with focus on mouse handling and drag and drop.